Dnafivuq/movement-demo/README.md

 ```math
 a_o = a - \mu g - k v^2
 ```
+Thus giving the final form of equation.

 where:
 - $a_o$ is the output acceleration,
-- $a$ is the initial acceleration,
+- $a$ is the applied force acceleration,
 - $\mu$ is a coefficient friction,
 - $g$ is gravitational acceleration,
 - $k$ is the modified air resistance constant,